dafny-lang/libraries/docs/guide.md

 - obtain a release zip file from [the library github release page](https://github.com/dafny-lang/libraries/releases) and unzip it in a folder of your choice, or
 - clone the library repository (`git clone https://github.com/dafny-lang/libraries.git`) to a location of your choice

 In either case, the relevant directory to point the `--library` option to is named `dafny`, either at the top of the zip file or at `libraries/src/dafny` in the clone.

-In VSCode, TBD
+Some functionality is implemented using native target language capabilities (e.g. FileIO).
+In these cases, a compiled program must also includ the relevant target language files that are included in this Dafny Core distribution.

+The procedure for using library code directly with VSCode is not yet settled.
+For now make a copy of the library in your system and  'include' the `DafnyCore.md` file.

 ---